Change for Year 13

 Martin Craddock, former parent

-Increasingly, students choose to move schools for year 13/Upper Sixth and switch to Rochester Independent College after completing the first year of their A level studies elsewhere, allowing them to be re taught comprehensively and then retake all AS modules necessary alongside the A2 material.
+Increasingly, students choose to move schools for year 13/Upper Sixth and switch to Rochester Independent College after completing the first year of their A level studies elsewhere, allowing them to be re taught comprehensively.

 A more individualised approach means that disappointing results in Year 12 can be dealt with without university plans being wrecked.
 A change of environment at this stage of a two year A level course is a highly successful way of ensuring good results without the need for a retake year or to go back and restart.